arduino/Android-to-Bean/README.md

 and that creates an API to get a Bean (which is a BLE device) to talk to an Android device.

-Note: beanlib is licensed under MIT License and therefore that code will remained licensed like that and it has to be mentioned here
+_Note: beanlib is licensed under MIT License and therefore that code will remained licensed like that and it has to be mentioned here._

 * bean_test: this is my small contribution, it is a simple app that connects to the first Bean it finds and allows you sending three commands from the interface: LED ON, LED OFF and lalala.
 You should connect an LED to pin 0 on the Bean.
 There is a bean_test.ino application you should upload to the Bean if you want things to work

-Note: this last chunck of code should be GPLv3 licensed, just because.
-The Arduino example included.
+_Note: this last chunck of code should be GPLv3 licensed, just because.
+The Arduino example included._

 ##Why
 Mainly for three reasons: